As an Amazon Associate I earn from qualifying purchases.

 - A dollop of Greek yogurt or sour cream

 - A few sunflower seeds

 That all depends on the recipe you use!
 Some of them are pretty involved.
 But I like to keep things simple!
 And thankfully, I was able to do exactly that with this recipe.
 All you need are a few simple ingredients.
 They are:

-¼ tsp. ground cinnamon – Just plain cinnamon.
-No sugar mixed into it.
+Ground cinnamon – Just plain cinnamon.
+No sugar in it.

 How To Make Curried Pumpkin Soup From Scratch In Under 10 Minutes!

 Whisk together over medium heat or medium-low heat, until warmed through.